-The requirements for an entity to have a registered agent are formed under Wisconsin Statutes Section 183.0105 (LLC) and Section 180.0501 (corporation), which mandate registered entities will have and continuously maintain a registered agent and registered office within the state.
+The requirements for an entity to have a registered agent are formed under Wisconsin Statute 183.0105 (LLC) and Statute 180.0501 (corporation), which mandate that registered entities will have and continuously maintain a registered agent and registered office within the state.
 The agent must be available during normal business hours to accept any service of process, notice, or demand pertaining to the entity and forward it to the appropriate individuals.

 – Not Receiving Legal Notices – If the listed registered agent cannot receive legal notices, this lawsuit will still proceed.
 If a process server is unsuccessful in reaching the company’s registered agent, the court can proceed with the case.
 This could result in a judgment being placed against the business without the owners knowing.